 Corporate Governance in GC Rieber Shipping ASA

-The board of directors of GC Rieber Shipping has overall responsibility for ensuring good corporate governance of the company.
+The Board of Directors of GC Rieber Shipping has the overall responsibility for ensuring good corporate governance of the Company.

 The Norwegian Corporate Governance Board (NCGB) has issued the Norwegian Code of Practice for Corporate Governance (the ”Code of Practice”).
 Adherence to the Code of Practice is based on the “comply or explain” principle, which means that a company must comply with all recommendations of the Code of Practice or explain why it has chosen an alternative approach to specific recommendations.